arimatakao/mdx/README.md

     - [ ] `all` - download all chapters.
     - [X] `merge` - download chapter in one file.
     - [ ] `volume-bundle` - download all chapters of volume into one file.
-    - [X] `extension` - sets the extension of the outpud file.
+    - [X] `extension` - sets the extension of the output file.
 Add file support formats:
         - [X] pdf (include metadata).
         - [X] epub (include metadata).
 - [ ] Add interactive mode for `find` subcommand.